richard-porter/trust-chain-protocol/README.md

 *The Frozen Kernel is the floor beneath a single agent.*
 *TCP is the floor beneath the network.*
+*EML is the friction between generation and authority.*
-*Neither replaces the other.
-Both are load-bearing.*
+*None replaces the others.
+All are load-bearing.*